PriyaDevNow/The-Cobalt-Building-London/README.md

 - The website is intended to be accessed by two diverse sets of visitors:

-•	Building residents:-
+1. Building residents:-
-o	Apartment owners – to access the Leaseholder Portal containing the building policies and service charge accounts of the individual apartment owner o	Tenants – over 80% of the apartments are tenanted by City professionals and students with an average tenant turn-around of two years.
+  *	Apartment owners – to access the Leaseholder Portal containing the building policies and service charge accounts of the individual apartment owner
+  *	Tenants – over 80% of the apartments are tenanted by City professionals and students with an average tenant turn-around of two years.
 So it was important to clearly set out the attractiveness of the Cobalt Building in terms of location and amenities and the history of the area.

-•	History lovers - Bridgewater Square is often overshadowed by its neighbour, the iconic Barbican Estate.
+2. History lovers - Bridgewater Square is often overshadowed by its neighbour, the iconic Barbican Estate.
 This website attempts to redress that and invites users to visit Bridgewater Square.

 - Keeping the above, the website is straight to the point and easy to navigate for those seeking information about the building, its location and the history of the area.